 You may not be able to see, taste or smell contaminants so it's always best to test your water and if and contaminants are detected seek professional advice from a plumber, your council or a water treatment specialist.

 How do I care for my test strips

 It is important to store your water test trips in dry, cool and shaded place below 20 degrees Celsius.
 Replace the cap immediately and tightly after taking a test strip out.
 Do not touch the test strip areas and do not remove the desiccant bag from the the storage container.

-The Allora Drinking Water Test kits test for 14 parameters, 9 of which are used for water test results.
+The Allora Water Test kits test for 14 parameters, 9 of which are used for water test results.
 6 can be used for aquariums and 4 can be used for pools and spas.
 The 14 test kit parameters include:

 - Total Alkalinity

 - Residual Chlorine

 - Total Chlorine